The baby name Blossom mixes a certain quirky, mid-century vibe with plenty of energy and positive meaning.

 Thanks to Gwen for suggesting our Baby Name of the Day.

-Strictly speaking, to blossom means to thrive.
+Strictly speaking, to blossom means to thrive or to bloom.
 It was blotsma in thirteenth century English and blomi in Old Norse.

-On first hearing, the baby name Blossom sounds like a late 1960s pick.
-A hippie chick/love child name, a sister for Rainbow or Karma.
+On first hearing, the baby name Blossom might sound like a late 1960s counterculture pick.
+A sister for Rainbow or Kismet.

 Except nature names trace their history back long before the twentieth century.
 Flora, after all, is a Roman goddess, and the Victorians perfected the art of adopting nearly every bloom in the garden for a child’s name.